fertility-health > lifestyle-fertility > lifestyle-factors > weight-and-fertility

 • Nearly a third (32%) of 20-39-year-old USA women were obese in 2011

-By 2030 it’s expected that 16-18% of the total US healthcare costs will be on obesity-related illnesses. ii
+Somewhere between 16-18% of total US healthcare costs are expected to be obesity-related illnesses by 2030. ii

 High BMI and health